realtimedatalake/rtdl/README.md

     * This will make connecting into a whole ecosystem of analytics, BI, and data science tools much easier
   * Adding support for Azure Blob Storage
+  * Add support for more compressions - currently default Snappy compression is supported

 ## Quickstart